vippsas/vipps-solutions/vending-machines/qr-direct-to-payment-in-app.md

 ## Details

-This is a variation of the [In-store using static QR](../static-qr-at-pos/README.md) flow.

 A Vipps MobilePay [QR code](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-api#merchant-redirect-qr-codes) is posted on the vending machine.

 When the customer scans the QR code, they go directly to the Vipps or MobilePay payment screen on their phone, where they can approve the payment.